aeharding/voyager/README.md

 ## 📲 PWA

-wefwef works best added to the homescreen.
+Voyager works best added to the homescreen.
 There are certain features that only work there, like badging and smooth page transitions.

 ## 🦄 Stack